tymyrddin/tymyrddin.github.io/_posts/2021-07-11-mass-forming.md

 ### Category 1 news

 By the way, here is some category one news: _Most countries have Acts or Laws relating to "biosecurity" under which people with listed diseases may be subject to “human biosecurity control orders”.
-Control orders can require people, among other things, to provide their contact information and health details (including body samples for diagnosis), restrict their behaviour, undergo risk-minimisation interventions (including decontamination) and/or medical treatment, accept isolation from the community for specified periods._
+Control orders can require people, among other things, to provide their contact information and health details (including body samples for diagnosis), restrict their behaviour, undergo risk-minimisation interventions (including decontamination) and/or medical treatment, and accept isolation from the community for specified periods._

 ### Category 2 news

-And here is some category two news: _"[Pandemics]({{ site.url }}{{ site.baseurl }}/cause-and-effect/likelihood-of-pandemics) as a result of market globalisation, and terrorist attacks as a result of [interventions for opportunistically plundering other nations]({{ site.url }}{{ site.baseurl }}/scenario-planning/opportunistic-scenario/) (sorry, "for stabilising countries that have oil, minerals or other resources"), and all of the subsequent measures to protect us from what comes back to us are the price we all pay for the economic enrichment of a few (sorry, "the price of freedom"), but having to wear a mask for 10 minutes in a shop is "tyranny"?"_ Gives to think, doesn't it?
+And here is some category two news: _"[Pandemics]({{ site.url }}{{ site.baseurl }}/cause-and-effect/likelihood-of-pandemics) as a result of market globalisation, and terrorist attacks as a result of [interventions for opportunistically plundering other nations]({{ site.url }}{{ site.baseurl }}/scenario-planning/opportunistic-scenario/) (sorry, "for stabilising countries that have oil, minerals or other resources"), and all of the subsequent measures to protect us from what comes back to us are the price we all pay for the economic enrichment of a few (sorry, "the price of freedom"), but having to wear a mask for 10 minutes in a shop is "tyranny"?"_ Quite entertaining that last bit, isn't it?

 ### Category 3 news